richardsonlima/richardsonlima.github.io/_posts/2017-02-13-we-are-made-to-persist.markdown

 image: https://unsplash.it/2000/1200?image=841
 image-sm: https://unsplash.it/500/300?image=841
 ---
 Today I read this quote and I thought so much about this.
-I really believe that we are made to persist, then if I ask you if you belive in this quote, what would your answer be?
+I really believe that we are made to persist, then if I ask you if you believe in this quote, what would your answer be?

 <figure>